I can be your long-lost pal.

 He longed to tell him all the reasons for the things he'd done

 He came a long way just to explain

 Kissed his boy as he lay sleeping, then turned around and headed home again.

 - "Boy In The Bubble" - in Simon's own words, "Hope and dread... that's the way I see the world a balance between the two, but coming down on the side of hope."

 - Also from Graceland - "That Was Your Mother" - The upbeat zydeco music disguises the fact that the lyrics are basically a father complaining to their child that he and his mother don't have much fun since he was born.

-- Noodle Incident: Not even Simon knows what Mama saw in "Me And Julio Down By The Schoolyard" (although it was almost certainly something sexual).
+- Noodle Incident: Not even Simon knows what Mama saw in "Me And Julio Down By The Schoolyard".

-- Not Christian Rock: 2011's So Beautiful Or So What contains many references to God and angels.
+- 2011's So Beautiful Or So What contains many references to God and angels.
 Paul says he didn't notice.

 - Performance Video: "You Can Call Me Al" is a parody of this, with Chevy Chase lip-syncing the lyrics while Simon plays various instruments.